ijadams/iainteractive504.github.io/_posts/2018-09-14-blaaah-magazine.md

 ---
 title: BLAAAH Magazine
-project_title: BLAAAH Magazine Issue 03
+project_title: 'BLAAAH Magazine: Issue 03'
 description: Creative direction and editing of BLAAAH magazine issue 03.
 This issue explores the definition of leisure and how it serves as a liminal constant in contemporary society.